How to Clear Debt on Your Prepaid Electric Meter

 In this piece, we’ll explore:

-• What a prepaid electric meter is and how you can get into debt with it.
+• How you can get into debt with a prepaid meter.

 • The impact of not clearing your debt and whether your electricity will be cut off.

-• Tips on how to clear the debt on your prepaid meter.
+• Tips on how to clear the debt on your prepaid electric meter.

 • What to do if you continue not to pay the debt.